bcrypto/belt-bign-bake/draft-belt-bign-bake.md

 ~~~

 Here the `ceiling` function rounds a real number up to the nearest integer.

 If the algorithm `belt-dwp` is used, then the maximum security assurance
 is achieved if the total number of blocks in `X` and `T` does not exceed

 ~~~
 2^{32} * sqrt(2/(7*92 + 7)) approx 2^{27.8}.
 ~~~

-Quotas are not defined for the keys used by the algorithm `belt-ecb` since it
-doesn't use nonces.

-It is not necessary to specify quotas when processing cryptographic keys and
-other high-entropy data that cannot be manipulated by an adversary.

 # Generating the S-box `H` {#BELTH}